nickpalladino/time-tracking/README.md

 - Github pull request page
 - Github branch page
 - IntelliJ project (can display git branch in title)
+- Terminal (can display git branch in title)

 Over the duration of a sprint, you will have worked with a number of cards whether implementing or reviewing.
 This known list would be one of the inputs to the program.
 For example for the last sprint: